Despite Twitter’s Trump stance, it’s still just as toxic as Facebook

 In that respect, Facebook is failing, in large measure because it has outsourced content moderation, according to an NYU study that I wrote about today.
 The author of that study, Paul Barrett, who is deputy director of the NYU Stern Center for Business and Human Rights, decided to focus on Facebook as a case study of the content moderation issues that plague all social media platforms.

-But during our conversation, I asked him for his thoughts on Twitter.
+But during our conversation, I asked for his thoughts on Twitter.
 And he didn’t hesitate to note that Twitter’s track record is far worse.

 “So far as I know, Twitter doesn’t have a systematic fact-checking program the way Facebook does,” he said.
 “Now, Facebook’s program is far from perfect and way too small and insubstantial to meet the challenge of potentially harmful content.
 But they’ve at least made an effort in that regard.
 Twitter historically has not.”

 That laissez-faire approach can lead to some shocking lapses.
 In France last month, users awoke to a trending anti-Semitic hashtag #sijetaitjuif (If I was Jewish).
-The hashtag remained at the top of Twitter’s trending subjects for much of the day, despite just 2,000 tweets and even as it was being widely denounced.
+The hashtag remained at the top of Twitter’s trending subjects for much of the day, despite having just 2,000 tweets and being widely denounced.

-Likewise, in the midst of the police protests last week, the hashtag #WhiteLivesMatters bounced to the top of Twitter’s trending list, in many cases promoting stories about white people being killed by a black person.
+Likewise, in the midst of the Black Lives Matter protests last week, the hashtag #WhiteLivesMatters bounced to the top of Twitter’s trending list, in many cases promoting stories about white people being killed by a black person.

 These hashtags were obviously intended to be incendiary and were likely amplified by bots, thanks to Twitter’s open platform.
-But still, how could someone in Twitter’s global workforce not have noticed and at least taken action to remove them from the trending list so they don’t benefit from that promotion?
+But still, how could someone in Twitter’s global workforce not have noticed and at least taken action to remove them from the trending list so they wouldn’t benefit from that promotion?

 The answer is simple, and it’s pretty much the same for Facebook.
 Hiring more moderators and taking more action costs big money.
 Facebook is far more profitable and so has invested more in these efforts than Twitter, which has struggled to monetize users and remains far weaker financially.